bjucps209/spring22-team2/README.md

 ## Known Issues
 * Death does not load from last save-point
-* Most enemies appear in the top left corner of the screen
-* Some Bosses deal damage in strange places
 * Secret Boss does not move
 * The walking animation does not continue playing when walking between screens
 * When dealing the final blow to an enemy, the attack animation does not play
 * World.instance().setDifficulty() does not set the difficulty to the parameterized integer
 * High Scores aren't being tracked on death
 * Loading systems aren't functional
-* Potions are not being picked up
-* Projectiles are only visible for a split second before becoming invisible
-* Dodecahedron Boss has numerous visual bugs
 ## Recording
 * [Screen Recording](https://youtu.be/uV1O_1nm1I0)
 ## Expenses